 Fridays and Saturdays are the best days for a wedding, right?
 Actually, there might be another option: Sunday.
-If you are interested in something different (and less expensive), here are 10 undeniable benefits of a Sunday wedding:
+If you are interested in something different (and likely a better value), here are 10 undeniable benefits of a Sunday wedding:

 2. More availability.
 Since most weddings are on Fridays and Saturdays, those are the dates that book up the fastest.
 If you have your heart set on one special venue for the big day, a Sunday wedding leaves the door open for flexibility on the date and venue.

-3. Helps avoid lengthy delays.
-Choosing a Saturday wedding with a specific venue or vendors could push the wedding date out further and further to get availability.
+3. Tie the knot faster.
+Due to availability, choosing a Saturday wedding with a specific venue or vendors can push the wedding date out further and further.
 Getting married on Sunday could mean saying “I do” sooner.

-4. Cheap, cheap, cheaper.
-Most venues and vendors offer discounts for Sunday weddings, since that's a day that’s usually open.
+4. More affordable venues.
+Many venues and vendors offer better pricing for Sunday weddings since that day is less popular and usually available.
 Add up the savings from a number of vendors, and there’s an opportunity to save thousands of dollars on the overall wedding budget simply by choosing a Sunday wedding date.

-5. Bring on the brunch.
-Sunday weddings can be more informal, light and fun, if that’s what the couple chooses.
+5. Get creative with meals.
 Serving brunch might be a fun option that you don’t see at other weddings.
 A hearty brunch is often less costly than dinner.

-9. More time to mingle with guests, before and after.
-A Sunday wedding gives you a chance to spend more time with their close family and friends (usually out-of-town guests) throughout the weekend before the wedding.
+10. More time to mingle with guests, before and after.
+A Sunday wedding gives you a chance to spend more time with your close family and friends (usually out-of-town guests) throughout the days leading up to the wedding.

 Hazeltine National Golf Club is a private golf club located in Chaska, Minn., about 30 minutes southwest of downtown Minneapolis.
 The club opened in 1962 with a mission to build and maintain a golf course suitable for the conduct of national championships.
 Hazeltine is one of only two courses in the United States to have hosted the U.S. Open, PGA Championship, U.S. Senior Open, U.S. Women’s Open, U.S. Amateur, and Ryder Cup.
 Hazeltine’s meeting and event space, golf shop and specified services in the learning center are open to the public.
 More information about becoming a member at Hazeltine is available at www.hazeltinenational.com.